prosper87ab/azure-network-protocols/README.md

 # 🏢 Active Directory Home Lab Project (Enterprise Simulation)

-Hi,

-In this hands-on project I demonstrate how to build and deploy custom SAML 2.0 Service Provider (SP) applications integrate them with Okta as the Identity Provider (IdP).
-This is hosted on a Windows Server domain controller running an on-premises Active Directory environment.
+The goal of this project was to simulate a real-world enterprise IT environment by deploying and managing an on-premises Active Directory Domain Services (AD DS) infrastructure in a cloud-based lab.

+This project demonstrates how organizations centrally manage identities, enforce access control, and support day-to-day IT operations such as user provisioning, authentication, and troubleshooting.

+A Windows Server was configured as a Domain Controller hosting the domain (corp.local), with multiple client machines joined to replicate a corporate network environment.
 📌 Project Overview
 ---